Nanao (model)

-Biography
+Early life and career

+Nanao was born on October 28, 1988 in Saitama Prefecture, Japan.

-Nanao started entertainment activities in 2009 when she was 20 years old, she was a regular model as a martial arts ring girl and race queen in the magazine Pinky which became a turning point, she won the Miss TGC of Tokyo Girls Collection and the 2010 Sanai Mizugi Image Girl and was a fashion model for Non-no.
+Nanao began her entertainment activities in 2009 when she was 20. was a regular model as a martial arts ring girl and race queen in the magazine Pinky became a turning point, in her career.
+Won the Miss TGC of Tokyo Girls Collection and the 2010 Sanai Mizugi Image Girl and was a fashion model for Non-no.

 In 2011, she became an exclusive model for the magazine Ginger.
 Nanao was also notable as a tarento from her activities.
 She has appeared in various fashion magazines, television commercials, dramas, and variety shows.